Under the NOR scheme, the following tax concessions may be applied on a yearly basis if deemed beneficial:

 b) Tax Exemption of Employer's Contribution to Non-Mandatory Overseas Pension Fund or Social Security Scheme

-Under this concession, tax exemption is granted to a tax resident NOR Singapore employee on any contribution (subject to a cap) made by the employer to any non-mandatory overseas pension funds or social security scheme, provided that he is neither a Singapore Permanent Resident nor a Singapore citizen and the following conditions are met:
+Under this concession, tax exemption is granted to an employee with tax NOR status on any contribution (subject to a cap) made by the employer to any non-mandatory overseas pension funds or social security scheme, provided that he/she is neither a Singapore Permanent Resident nor a Singapore citizen and the following conditions are met:

 - The employer must not claim a deduction on contributions made to non-mandatory overseas pensions, provident funds or social security schemes.